Guide to spinal arthritis

-While a healthy joint, such as a facet joint of the spine, remains well lubricated by synovial fluid and has plenty of cartilage to keep the joint hinged properly and painlessly, a joint that is affected by osteoarthritis has begun to degrade.
-Cartilage becomes dry and brittle, bones rub against one another, and each movement of the joint becomes extremely painful.
+While a healthy joint, such as a facet joint of the spine, remains well lubricated and cushioned by synovial fluid and has plenty of cartilage to keep the joint hinged properly and painlessly, a joint that is affected by osteoarthritis has begun to degrade.
+Cartilage becomes dry and brittle, bones rub against one another and each movement of the joint becomes extremely painful.

-While the specific cause of osteoarthritis is not always clear, it is believed to be prompted by:
+The specific cause of osteoarthritis is not always clear.
+However, it is believed to be prompted by:

 - Overuse of joints